skUnity/Skript-Snippets/README.md

 # Submitting snippets

 To submit a snippet it must meet the following requirements:
-1. Provide something new to the snippets repo
+1. Provide something new to the snippets' repo
 2. Have a useful filename
 3. Contain plenty of comments detailing what things actually do
 4. Be of a good standard and useful for teaching
+5. Use tabs and 4 for spacing

 You will then need to submit your snippet as a Pull Request.
 This will allow the snippet to be reviewed by others, changed/improved where needed and ensuring it's a useful snippet.